MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 ## CV

-Here is a pretty detailed [analytic CV]({static}/documents/CV-en.pdf).
-Most information can be found directly on this website.
+Here is a pretty detailed [CV]({static}/documents/CV-en.pdf).
+Most information can also be found directly on this website.

 <a href="https://tcs4f.org" style="display: inline-block;
 	background-color: #ba151b; border: 2px solid #CCCCCC;